-I’m sure you’ve all heard about daily notebooks by now.
+I’m sure you’ve all heard about printable homeschool daily notebook craze by now.
 They are the greatest thing to land in the homeschool world since Teaching Textbooks! 😉 What better way to include calendar time, weather, counting and more in your homeschool routine?

 I typically spend a few hours every summer scouring the internet, looking for the best free notebook pages to include in our notebooks.
 However, this year, I decided to create my own and offer it to my favorite readers!

 Simply sign up to receive the Homeschool Hideout weekly newsletter and you can instantly download the printables!